docupike/docs/docs/user/imports/csv.md

 # CSV import

-The CSV import allows you to upload and import any CSV files into i-doit.
+The CSV import allows you to upload and import any CSV files into docupike.
 CSV stands for "comma separated value".

 In the toolbar you will find the `Import from CSV file` icon which opens the CSV import dialog.
 This dialog guides you through the import process via six steps.